amal-a-xxa/Cute-Ascii-Art/README.md

 6 * * * * 6
 6 6 6 6 6 6

-Made for fun and learning! 💻
+Made for fun learning! 💻